malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Identifier of the Defender.
+Identifier of the enforcer.

 ##### `enforcerNamespace` [`required`]

 Type: `string`

-Namespace of the Defender.
+Namespace of the enforcer.

 ##### `processingUnitID`